project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

     </tr>
     </table>

-### Viewing Popular Stories
+#### Viewing Popular Stories

-Sunbird houses a wide variety of Content.
-Popular story is a bucket term which includes the following content types:
+Sunbird houses a wide variety of content referred to as Resources.
+Popular story is a bucket term which includes the various types of resources:

-- YouTube videos
+- Study Material
 - Audio Clips
 - Video Clips
 - Assessments